materialscloud-org/optimade-maker/README.md

 Tools for making [OPTIMADE APIs](https://optimade.org) from various formats of structural data (e.g. an archive of CIF files).

-This repository contains the `src/optimade-maker` Python package and the corresponding CLI tool `optimake` that work towards this aim.
+This repository contains the src/optimade-maker Python package and the corresponding CLI tool optimake, which together provide this functionality.
 Features include

 - definition of a config file format (`optimade.yaml`) for annotating data archives to be used in the OPTIMADE ecosystem;
 - conversion of the raw data into corresponding OPTIMADE types using pre-existing parsers (e.g., ASE for structures);
-- conversion of the annotated data archive into an intermediate JSONLines file format that can be ingested into a database and used to serve a full OPTIMADE API.
+- conversion of the annotated data archive into the OPTIMADE JSON Lines file format ([spec](https://github.com/Materials-Consortia/OPTIMADE/blob/develop/optimade.rst#the-optimade-json-lines-format-for-database-exchange)) that can be ingested into a database and used to serve a full OPTIMADE API.
-- serving either an annotated data archive or a JSONLines file as an OPTIMADE API (using the [`optimade-python-tools`](https://github.com/Materials-Consortia/optimade-python-tools/) reference server implementation).
+- serving either an annotated data archive or a JSON Lines file as an OPTIMADE API (using the [`optimade-python-tools`](https://github.com/Materials-Consortia/optimade-python-tools/) reference server implementation).

 ## Usage